The Cavachon is not a pure breed. It’s a combination of the Bichon Frise and the Cavalier King Charles Spaniel.

 When they are fully grown, they can be 12 to 13 inches in height.

 Cavachons have soft and silky coats that are slightly wavy.
-Their colors can be white, white and apricot, white with black markings, or white with tan markings.
+Their colours can be white, white and apricot, white with black markings, or white with tan markings.

 Cavachons have quite a bit of hair, but they don’t shed very much.
 These are hypoallergenic dogs to some degree and cause less allergic reactions in people who are allergic to dander.